funkhaus/fitToParent/README.md

 ## Advanced usage

+### Using with jQuery/Zepto
+If you're using fitToParent in a module system and you want it to act as a jQuery/Zepto plugin:

+* Import jQuery first
+* Import fitToParent with: `import 'fitToParent/dist/fitToParent.min'`

+This way you'll be able to use fitToParent like this:

+`jQuery('.selector').fitToParent({})`

+### DOM-less use
 fitToParent may be useful to you even in environments with no DOM.
 There's no reason an element has to be provided as an argument, you could set the numbers manually and only use the return value like this:

 ```js